Which SBA Loan Is Easiest To Get in 2026?

 • SBA Community Advantage.
 Great for underserved businesses.
 Similar to 7(a) loans but focused on low-income or minority-owned businesses.
 Loan amounts up to $350,000.
 Requires more paperwork but offers support for those who qualify.

 • SBA 7(a) loan.
-The most popular SBA loan, used for working capital, real estate, and refinancing.
+The most popular SBA loan program, used for working capital, real estate, and refinancing.
 Higher approval standards apply.
 Loan amounts can go up to $5 million, but it's not ideal if you're in a hurry or have a low credit score.

 • SBA 504 loan.
 Best for buying fixed assets like commercial real estate or heavy equipment.
 These require a larger down payment, strong financials, and longer approval timelines.
 Not beginner-friendly.